mardek/mimicus/README.md

 # Mimicus

-Monitoring Solution, Cloud Oriented based on Ruby and Redis
+Monitoring Solution, Cloud Oriented based on Ruby and Redis for GNU/Linux distros

 ## Installation